-For more than 35 years Innovation Associates has been helping people in businesses create their highest aspirations.
-The firm was founded by Charles Kiefer in 1976 to help large, technology-based companies improve their innovation processes.
+For more than forty years Innovation Associates has been helping people in businesses create their highest aspirations.
+The firm was founded by Charles Kiefer to help large, technology-based companies improve their innovation processes.
 The firm’s initial clients were Exxon, Union Carbide, Digital Equipment and other Route 128 high-technology firms.
 The company’s work led to dramatic improvements in both the level of innovation and in reducing innovation cycle times.

 High Performing Teams and Shared Vision